heimdal/heimdal/lib/asn1/MANUAL.md

 types with formal syntax allows compilers to support them specially.

 See the the [`asn1_compile(1)` manual page](#Manual-Page-for-asn1_compile)
-below, and the `README` files, for more details on limitations.
+below and [README.md#features](README.md#features), for more details on limitations.
 Excerpt from the manual page:

 ```
 The Information Object System support includes automatic codec support
 for encoding and decoding through “open types” which are also known as
 “typed holes”.
-See RFC 5912 for examples of how to use the ASN.1 Infor-
+See RFC5912 for examples of how to use the ASN.1 Infor-
 mation Object System via X.681/X.682/X.683 annotations.
 See the com-
 piler's README files for more information on ASN.1 Information Object
 System support.